blkluv/saaskit/posts/first-post.md

 ### 4. Enterprise Solutions

-For businesses looking for comprehensive marketing solutions, Arvrtise Real Estate offers an enterprise version that provides:
+For businesses looking for comprehensive marketing solutions, Arvrtise Ad offers an enterprise version that provides:

 - **Advanced Reporting:** Enterprises can access detailed reports and analytics to measure the success of their marketing campaigns.